+About time.
+Here’s a chest-thumping, chin-jutting, pride-bursting moment of self-congratulation to mark my best run of winners on the flat since champion sire Galileo was still tinkering with telescopes.
+And this comes after an abysmal Royal Ascot where I managed to link together a chain of losers long enough to anchor the Titanic.
 So further proof, as if any is needed, of the fickle fortunes of racing.
 This is the game’s innate attraction.
 Without the lows, the highs would be meaningless.
 What is the point of me screaming the actual words “I am a genius!” at my laptop as it grudgingly dispensed a few pixelated images of Rose Blossom stoutly landing a listed event at Pontefract and so filling me with a sense of achievement, without the ricks and wrong-headed thinking of backing, say, a patently non-staying Wootton Bassett in a mile event, that provides the counterpoint and therefore the emotional raw material for such delirium?
 Anyone make it to the end of that sentence?
 Well done.